PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 payload = {
     "file": image_data, # Base64-encoded file content or file URL
-    "fileType": 1,
-    "useImgOrientationCls": True,
-    "useImgUnwarping": True,
-    "useSealTextDet": True,
 }

 # Call the API
 response = requests.post(API_URL, json=payload)

-# Process the returned data from the API
+# Process the response data
 assert response.status_code == 200
 result = response.json()["result"]
 print("\nDetected layout elements:")
 for res in result["layoutParsingResults"]:
+    print(res["prunedResult"])
+    md_dir = pathlib.Path(f"markdown_{i}")
+    md_dir.mkdir(exist_ok=True)
+    (md_dir / "doc.md").write_text(res["markdown"]["text"])
+    for img_path, img in res["markdown"]["images"].items():
+        img_path = md_dir / img_path
+        img_path.parent.mkdir(parents=True, exist_ok=True)
+        img_path.write_bytes(base64.b64decode(img))
+    print(f"Markdown document saved at {md_dir / 'doc.md'}")
-    for ele in res["layoutElements"]:
+    for img_name, img in res["outputImages"].items():
-        print("===============================")
-        print("bbox:", ele["bbox"])
-        print("label:", ele["label"])
-        print("text:", repr(ele["text"]))
+        img_path = f"{img_name}_{i}.jpg"
+        with open(img_path, "wb") as f:
+            f.write(base64.b64decode(img))
+        print(f"Output image saved at {img_path}")
 </code></pre></details>
 </details>
 <br/>

 📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing the device to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
-You can choose the appropriate deployment method based on your needs to integrate the model into your production line and proceed with subsequent AI application integration.
+You can choose the appropriate deployment method based on your needs to integrate the model into your pipeline and proceed with subsequent AI application integration.

 ## 4. Secondary Development
-If the default model weights provided by the General Layout Parsing v2 production line do not meet your requirements in terms of accuracy or speed, you can try to <b>fine-tune</b> the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the General Layout Parsing v2 production line in your scenario.
+If the default model weights provided by the General Layout Parsing v2 pipeline do not meet your requirements in terms of accuracy or speed, you can try to <b>fine-tune</b> the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the General Layout Parsing v2 pipeline in your scenario.

 ### 4.1 Model Fine-Tuning
-Since the General Layout Parsing v2 production line consists of 7 modules, the unsatisfactory performance of the production line may originate from any one of these modules.
+Since the General Layout Parsing v2 pipeline consists of 7 modules, the unsatisfactory performance of the pipeline may originate from any one of these modules.

-Since the General Layout Parsing v2 production line includes several modules, the unsatisfactory performance of the production line may originate from any one of these modules.
+Since the General Layout Parsing v2 pipeline includes several modules, the unsatisfactory performance of the pipeline may originate from any one of these modules.
 You can analyze the cases with poor extraction results, identify which module is problematic through visualizing the images, and refer to the corresponding fine-tuning tutorial links in the table below to fine-tune the model.

 <table>
 <thead>